microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/instructions/overview.md

 ### Access the Lab Repository

-Once signed in to the Skillable environment, you’ll find the lab repository already cloned on your desktop under the folder: **Desktop > LAB511**.
+Once signed in to the Skillable environment, you’ll find the lab repository already cloned on your desktop under the folder: **Desktop > ignite25-LAB511-build-knowledge-agents-next-level-agentic-rag-with-azure-ai-search-main**.

 > This folder contains all the code, notebooks, and resources you’ll need for the lab.

-### Open the Project Folder in Your Development Environment
+### Open the Project Folder in Visual Studio Code

-Double-click on **LAB511** folder on your desktop.
-Then right-click to the **ignite25-LAB511-build-knowledge-agents-next-level-agentic-rag-with-azure-ai-search-main** folder and select **Open in Terminal**.
+Right-click to the **ignite25-LAB511-build-knowledge-agents-next-level-agentic-rag-with-azure-ai-search-main** folder in your Desktop and select **Open in Terminal**.

 Then run the following command to open the project in Visual Studio Code: